Obaisamman/Currency-Converter/README.md

 - The conversion result will automatically appear as you type or change currencies.
 - Use the swap button to quickly reverse the currencies and get the conversion result.

-## Important Notes

-- Make sure to add your API key to the `.env` file as shown above.
-The API key is required to fetch real-time exchange rates.
-- Do not share your API key publicly.
-Always exclude sensitive information like API keys when sharing your project by including `.env` in `.gitignore`.

 ## Technologies Used